 Whilst this may sound like a pipe dream, it is possible to do this with dividend shares.

 How can you earn $50,000 in dividends?

-If you already have a large sum of money sitting in your savings account then you’re half way there to achieving it.
+If you are lucky enough to have a large sum of money sitting in your bank account then you’re already half way there.

-This is because you can earn $50,000 in income each year from the likes of Australia and New Zealand Banking Group (ASX: ANZ) and Aventus Group (ASX: AVN) by investing approximately $870,000 and $724,000, respectively, into their shares.
+In order to generate $50,000 in income each year from popular blue chip shares such as Australia and New Zealand Banking Group (ASX: ANZ) and Scentre Group (ASX: SCG), you would need to invest approximately $862,000 and $890,000, respectively, into their shares.

 How else can you achieve this?

-If you can find a dividend-paying share with strong long-term growth potential, you could be able to eventually generate $50,000 in dividends each year from a much smaller investment.
+By finding a dividend-paying share with strong long-term growth potential, you could be able to eventually generate $50,000 in dividends each year from a much smaller investment.

-But which shares are the next Breville?
+But which shares are the next Breville Group?
 These highly rated shares could be ones that allow you to grow your wealth materially over the long term.

 So if you like trustworthy, stable, high-performing companies that pay fat fully franked dividends – we’ve got you covered!

 Stock #1 is a beloved old Australian company turning its attention to high-margin businesses... and rapidly returning cash to shareholders with its hefty dividend...